hyunjunian/Poor-Charlie-s-Almanack/en.md

 Of course, when I urge a multidisciplinary approach—that you’ve got to have the main models from a broad array of disciplines, and you’ve got to use them all—I’m really asking you to ignore jurisdictional boundaries.
 And the world isn’t organized that way.
 It discourages the jumping of jurisdictional boundaries.
 Big bureaucratic businesses discourage it.
 And, of course, academia itself discourages it.
 All I can say there is that, in that respect, academia is horribly wrong and dysfunctional.

 Some of the worst dysfunctions in businesses come from the fact that they balkanize reality into little individual departments, with territoriality and turf protection and so forth.
 So if you want to be a good thinker, you must develop a mind that can jump the jurisdictional boundaries.
 You don’t have to know it all.
 Just take in the best big ideas from all these disciplines.
 And it’s not that hard to do.

-> If you want to be a good thinker, you must develop a mind that can jump the jurisdictional boundaries.
->

 I might try and demonstrate that point using the card game of contract bridge.
 Suppose you want to be good at declarer play in contract bridge.
 Well, you know the contract—you know what you have to achieve.
 And you can count up the sure winners you have by laying down your high cards and your invincible trumps.
 But if you’re a trick or two short, how are you going to get the other needed tricks?
 Well, there are only six or so different standard methods.
 You’ve got long suit establishment.
 You’ve got finesses.
 You’ve got throw-in plays.
 You’ve got crossruffs.
 You’ve got squeezes.
 And you’ve got various ways of misleading the defense into making errors.
 So it’s a very limited number of models.
 But if you only know one or two of those models, then you’re going to be a horse’s patoot in declarer play.
 Furthermore, these things interact.
 Therefore, you have to know how the models interact.
 Otherwise, you can’t play the hand right.